fullcalendar/old-docs/Requesting-Features.md

 ## Step 4: Use the issue tracker

-If you are confident you have followed all the above steps, enter your feature request into the [issue tracker](https://code.google.com/p/fullcalendar/issues/list) (requires a Google account).
+If you are confident you have followed all the above steps, enter your feature request into the appropriate issue tracker:

+- [FullCalendar (Standard Edition) issue tracker](https://code.google.com/p/fullcalendar/issues/list) (requires a Google account)
+- [FullCalendar Scheduler issue tracker](https://github.com/fullcalendar/fullcalendar-scheduler/issues) (requires a Github account)

 Please enter only one feature request per issue and do not combine issues.